-The council has robust risk management arrangements in place and robust reporting arrangements to cabinet, Audit Committee and CMT.
+The council has robust risk management arrangements in place and robust reporting arrangements to Cabinet, Audit Committee and CMT.
 We report annually to full Council on risk management activity and improvements over the previous 12 months.
-We have again scored 4 in 2008 UoR for risk management and no significant weaknesses were identified
+We scored 3 in the 2009 UoR judgement for risk management and internal control and no significant weaknesses were identified.
+For 2010, an at least adequate opinion has been confirmed.

-CMT have undertaken a full day workshop during 2008/09 June to assess their effectiveness in managing risk and review corporate risks.
+CMT have undertaken a full day workshop during 2009/10 June to assess their effectiveness in managing risk and review corporate risks.
+Audit Committee have also undertaken their own workshop.

-Refer to UoR self-assessment 2006, 2007 and 2008 for evidence as this is comprehensive in demonstrating how robust and effective our arrangements are.
+Refer to UoR self-assessment 2006, 2007, 2008 and 2009 for evidence as this is comprehensive in demonstrating how robust and effective our arrangements are.